 With mortgage rates at historic lows and loan refinancing still frequent, the market is loosening up.
 However, with Covid still actives, US trade tensions heightening, and the US election in two months, we’re hearing more talk about a housing market crash.
 And a Toronto housing market crash is possible if the US economy should collapse.

-Condo Sales in Toronto Were Subdued in June and July
+Condo Sales in Toronto Grew in November

 Please do Share on Facebook with your Friends!